AtryFox/Beer.NET/README.md

 Beer.NET
 ========

-A [Beer](https://github.com/aledjones/Beer) implemenation for .NET Framework.
+A [Beer](https://github.com/rauhkrusche/Beer) implemenation for .NET Framework.

 ## Prerequisites ##
 - .NET Framework 2.0 or higher

 ## Installation ##
-The simpleest way to install Beer.NET is to use our [NuGet package](https://www.nuget.org/packages/Beer.NET).
+The simplest way to install Beer.NET is to use our [NuGet package](https://www.nuget.org/packages/Beer.NET).
 Just open the context menu for your project with Visual Studio and click the option "*Manage NuGet Packages...*".

 ```
 PM> Install-Package Beer.NET